Sehol E10X: Battery

 The E10X is equipped with cobalt-free LFP batteries.
-The battery of the base model is a 15-kWh traction battery good for 150 km (93 miles) of NEDC-rated range, with more expensive 19.7-kWh variant with 200km of range and 30.2-kWh variant with 302km of range available as well.
+The battery of the base model is a 15-kWh traction battery good for 150 km (93 miles) of NEDC-rated range, with more expensive 19.7-kWh variant with 200 km of range and 30.2-kWh variant with 302 km of range available as well.
 The charging port is concealed in the front left fender.

 Trim levels

 There are seven trim levels of the E10X to choose from.
 The entry model includes air conditioning, a single airbag, ABS, Isofix, power windows, and power mirrors.
 Higher trim models add a second airbag, ESP, imitation leather, keyless entry and launch, cruise control, an infotainment system with voice command support and OTA updates, a wireless charger, USB slots, and more.
 The cabin of the E10X can accommodate either four or five occupants.

 Safety

-It scored zero stars in the Latin NCAP crash test in December 2022.
+It scored zero stars in the Latin NCAP 3.0 crash test in December 2022 (similar to Euro NCAP 2014).